HaimingEricXu/maps-sdk-for-ios-samples/README.md

 [documentation](https://developers.google.com/places/ios-api/start#get-key)
 for details on how to get an API Key.

-## GoogleCombined
+## MapsAndPlacesDemos
-The GoogleCombined sub-directory contains a demo application that showcases some of the capabilities the API's have when used together.
+The MapsAndPlacesDemos sub-directory contains a demo application that showcases some of the capabilities the API's have when used together.
 There is also a Material Design influenced user interface.
 To use this project,

 ```
 $ cd GoogleCombined